hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 ##### Basic Usage

-In the simplest case, you can provide only a `course` and an `altitude` setpoint:
+This setpoint type offers multiple update methods, each allowing you to specify an increasing number of setpoints.
+In the simplest case, you can provide a `course` and an `altitude` setpoint:

 ```cpp
 const float altitude_msl = 500.F;